SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 pnpm create next-app --experimental-app
 ```

+Once your Next.js app is created, it's a good idea to clean up any unnecessary code to keep your project organized and efficient.

 ## Install Contentlayer

-Now we need to install contentlayer and next.js plugin.
+To use Contentlayer, you must install the Contentlayer package and the Next.js plugin.
+To install these packages, run the following commands:

 ```bash
 npm install contentlayer next-contentlayer